mollybanks/A1-mollybanks/instructions.md

 **Interests**: xxx ([a short paragraph, 50 words or less [1 point]) **Key fact**: xxx (a short paragraph, 50 words or less [1 point])
 ```
 Forth, and finally, conclude your report with a brief reflection (about 100 words), titled, "Data Feminism: What I Learned?"
-In this section, first, give a definition of data feminism from D'lgnazio & Kline (2020) and, second, briefly discuss what you learned by doing this assignment [2 points])
+In this section, first, give a definition of data feminism from D'lgnazio & Klein (2020) and, second, briefly discuss what you learned by doing this assignment [2 points])

 #### 3.4 Coding Requirements [14 points]
 In your report you **MUST** use at each of these elements at least once: